CompNet/Renard/README.md

 > make test

 Expensive tests are disabled by default.
-These can be run by setting the environment variable `RENARD_TEST_ALL` to `1`.
+These can be run by setting the environment variable `RENARD_TEST_SLOW` to `1`.